 Are there guided tours of the Museum of the City of New York?

 Yes, there are private tours and guided group experiences.
-If you want to live a more personal and intimate experience, the museum offers you the possibility of hiring a one-hour tour with an expert guide or with the art curators in charge of the exhibitions, which can enhance your experience.
+If you want to live a more personal and intimate experience, the museum offers you the possibility of hiring a one-hour tour with an expert guide or with the art curators in charge of the exhibits, which can enhance your experience.
 This format is recommended for families, university groups, companies, team activities and organized groups.
 Here are the two options available:

 What is included in the guided tour